Whisper Speed Test

 Wall time: 37.4 s

 If I review the diarized output then I can see it has split the text into every individual word and assigned a speaker to each.
-I wonder how much this would change without the alignment.
+That’s neat for interviews.
+It does this by clustering the audio signature of the chunks.
+There is a nice youtube video by pyannote if you want to learn more.